koltrast/Interim-Laser-tag/README.md

-# Kermesse pour le temps présent

-## Amazon Scan
+# Interim Laser-tag
 This is a game, where the player scans barcode from a list as quickly as possible.
+It’s part from the *Kermesse pour le temps présent* exhibition.

 The user interface is composed with a thermic ticket printer, and a barcode scanner.